 The fruits and leaves of this small bush can be eaten, but it is above all the roots that are used for their therapeutic power.
 In Sanskrit, ashwagandha means the strength of the horse, it restores the strength and vigor of the stallion to those who are recovering from an illness.adie.

 What makes it so interesting is above all its unusual composition.
 On the one hand, lashwagandha contains very powerful natural antioxidants, flavonoids.
 It also contains phenolic acids gallic, palmitic, oleic, vanillic, coumaric, linoleic, benzoic, and syringic acids as well as fatty acids.
 On the other hand, this Indian plant also contains alkaloids, catechin, steroidal lactones including withaferin A, and kaempferol.mpférol.

-All of this together makes lashwagandha one of the most powerful plants in the world.
+Taken together, all of this makes lashwagandha one of the most powerful plants in the world.
 Here you will know all the effects of this plant.nte.

 Important herb of Ayurvedaa

 If Ayurveda is an unknown and mysterious word to you, it is in fact a form of alternative medicine based on the principles of natural healing.
 Lashwagandha is one of the most important plants in this form of medicine.
-It is classified as an adaptogenic plant, that is, it can help the body deal with stress.stress.
+It is classified as an adaptogenic herb, meaning it can help the body deal with stress.stress.

 1. Chronic stress: lashwagandha and reduced cortisol levell

 The chronic stress hormone, cortisol, is released in response to stress as well as when the sugar level is too low.
 In some cases, this can unfortunately lead to a chronically elevated cortisol level.
 And a chronically high level of cortisol can lead to high blood sugar and fat storage in the abdomen the famous love handles.our.